Patteerrik/Athletic-Club/README.md

 #Title

-##The title is Athletic CLub
+# The title is Athletic Club

 Athletic Club is a gym site that provides membership.
-The site gives a brief explanation of what they offer.
-It aims to help potential members improve their physique.
+The site gives the user a brief explanation of who they are and what they offer.
+It aims to help potential members improve their physique and overall health.

 ##Features